Show All Answers

 If there is reason to believe that the employee’s illness arose out of their employment and was contracted in the course of performing their duties, such as a healthcare worker or first responder who provided care to a patient with the COVID-19 virus, the employee must file a workers’ compensation claim and the claim will be forwarded to SmartCasualtyClaims, the County’s third-party administrator, for a compensability determination.
 Paid leave for an employee who has filed a workers’ compensation claim related to COVID-19 must be coordinated by department management through the Risk Management Section of the Department of Human Resources.

-Employees should consult with their department leadership to determine the mutually agreeable solution.
 In accordance with policy, telework requires approval of the department director.
 Please note, under existing County policy telework is not ordinarily authorized for the purposes of dependent care.
-However, the County Administrator has temporarily lifted this restriction as an emergency measure due to business necessity.
+However, the County Administrator has temporarily lifted this restriction as an emergency measure due to business necessity during the local emergency declaration.

 The employee or covered dependent must provide their name, gender, date of birth, email and Cigna ID# to register and create an account.
 You will also be asked to provide some medical history including drug allergies and a form of payment (such as a credit card).
 For individuals enrolled in the OAP or POS plans, an office visit copay will be charged at time of visit.
 For individuals enrolled in the HRA or HSA plan, the discounted cost of the visit will be applied to the deductible until satisfied.